 - Offer as much support as possible

 As of this time, there aren’t any medications that can help with BPD.
-Most often, a mental health professional may find someone is struggling with both BPD and another mental illness.
-In such cases, the person will likely be prescribed a medication for the other illness rather than BPD itself. ⁸
+Most often, a mental health professional may find someone struggling with both BPD and another mental illness.
+In such cases, the person will likely be prescribed medication for the other illness rather than BPD. ⁸

 Most people find relief from BPD through a variety of therapy options, including Dialectical Behavior Therapy (DBT) and schema-focused therapy.
-Some counselors will offer group therapy sessions – in such instances, you and your partner may find more benefits by going to therapy together.
+Some counselors will offer group therapy sessions.
+In such instances, you and your partner may find it beneficial to go to therapy together.

 It can be difficult to motivate someone to continue with treatment, especially if results aren’t immediate.
 If your partner won’t acknowledge their need for treatment, it may be in your interest to:

-- Communicating your desire for your loved one to get better
+- Communicate your desire for your loved one to get better

 - Explore stress management techniques (i.e. breathing exercises)